mpicbg-csbd/unet-smfish-seg/notes/notes.md

     * Does this still make sense?
 Given that Ronneberger used this distance penalty mostly to emphasize the background pixels *in between neighboring cells that had a small gap between them*.
 This is mostly appropriate to single cells-in-a-dish, and not to tissues.
 8. Predict only distance maps!
 9. Remove one-hot encoding

+- Differentiable cell segmentation losses
+- Laurent's idea: warp the distance fields as opposed to the membranes!
+- how much can you warp before ground truth is destroyed
+- matching, warping and cell seg error measures